 Travel VPN Guide

-Last updated: May 2026
+Last updated: June 2026

-• Protect browsing on hotel and airport Wi-Fi
+• Protect browsing on hotel and airport WiFi

 • Use stable VPN locations while abroad

-• Help troubleshoot blocked websites
+• Help troubleshoot blocked websites and apps

 • Set up before leaving your home country

-Public Wi-Fi
+Public WiFi

 Encrypt your connection on hotels, airports, cafés and shared networks.